ordina-jworks/ordina-jworks.github.io/_posts/2016-11-12-TheServerlessCloud.md

 # Part 2

-In the first part of these series, I introduced the Serverless architectural style and focused on “market maker” [AWS Lambda](https://aws.amazon.com/lambda/details/) and on the [Serverless Framework](http://serverless.com/).
+In the first part of these article, I introduced the Serverless architectural style and focused on “market maker” [AWS Lambda](https://aws.amazon.com/lambda/details/) and on the [Serverless Framework](http://serverless.com/).
 In this part, I want to focus on other Faas providers.

 ## Auth0 Webtask